Beloved for their strong aroma, these plants come in a variety of fragrances.

 Planting Scented Geraniums

-Scented geraniums' chief attribute is their fragrant foliage.
-Choose a planting place where you are sure to brush against them from time to time to enjoy their aroma.
+Choose a planting place where you are sure to brush against the leaves from time to time to enjoy their aroma.
 Add scented geraniums to colorful container plantings or integrate them near walkways in herb gardens or perennial beds.
-Unlike zonal geraniums and ivy geraniums, scented geraniums don't have ornamental foliage, but their clean, green leaves are a complement to nearly any container planting.

 Plant scented geraniums in full sun or part shade and moist, well-drained soil.
 These easy-to-grow plants tolerate sandy soil and dry conditions with ease.
 They languish in wet, clay soil.
 When planting scented geraniums in a container, select a pot that has adequate drainage and choose a high-quality potting soil.
 Clay pots are an excellent choice as they allow the soil to dry more thoroughly than plastic pots.
 Scented geraniums rarely need fertilization.